frePPLe/frepple/doc/user-guide/modeling-wizard/purchasing/item-suppliers.rst

 Field           Type              Description
 =============== ================= ===========================================================
-supplier        supplier          The name of the supplier. item            item              The name of the item you procurable from that supplier. location        location          The name of the location where the supplier can be used to purchase this item.
+supplier        supplier          The name of the supplier. item            item              The name of the item you procure from that supplier. location        location          The name of the location where the supplier can be used to purchase this item.
-cost            number            Purchasing cost. leadtime        duration          Procurement lead time, should be expressed in seconds.
-E.g : 604800 represents 7 days. priority        integer           | Priority of this supplier among all suppliers from which
+leadtime        duration          Procurement lead time, should be expressed in seconds.
+E.g : 604800 represents 7 days. cost            number            Purchasing cost.
+This info is optional. priority        integer           | Priority of this supplier among all suppliers from which
                                     this item can be procured.
                                   | A lower number indicates that this supplier is preferred